 Piper, who had been making his way to aft had stopped to listen, could almost see the nods.
 He himself almost nodded with them.

 ”It isn’t a coincidence that they call themselves Shadows.
 They have watched into its black eyes.
 They have been against it, and now it owns their souls” Swift finished taking a long pull on his cheek where Piper knew, like they all knew, that those five men that Swift had named just earlier had the almost identical scar.

 Piper felt a cold hand going thru his spine.
 It wasn’t the first time he had heard the story.
 Although it hadn’t been quite like this, but the implication was the same.

--So you are saying, that skipper has wings?- Someone asked, just to break the tension that had got even older crew members in its grasps, and unintentionally give Swift away to deliver story’s punchline.
+”So you are saying, that the skipper has wings?”
+Someone asked, just to break the tension that had got even older crew members in its grasps, and unintentionally gave Swift away to deliver the story’s punchline.

--There isn’t that kind of pray, that saves you from it- Swift kept a pause and then leaned back like a man who had made a hard day’s labour.
+”There isn’t that kind of pray, that saves you from it” Swift kept a pause, and then leaned back like a man who had made a hard day’s labour and smiled victoriously.